 Moreover, this fast growing vine became widely used in different landscapes in USDA Zones 4 to 8 resulting in naturalization in northern and eastern parts of the USA.

 As a fast-growing perennial vine, the Dutchman’s pipe vine can reach 20 to 75 feet in height and 15 to 20 feet in width.
 This vine can go to lengths thanks to its specialized root structures called rhizomes.

 As a plant commonly seen in moist woodlands or areas near streams, the Dutchman’s pipe vine could take over any landscape, spreading all around and competing with existing vegetation.
 This might harm an ecosystem if left unruled.

 On the other hand, the dutchman’s pipe vines are not that bad, as it is the primary source of nutrition for pipevine swallowtail butterfly larva.
 Also, hummingbirds seem to be fond of this vine’s nectar.
 Some insects are attracted to their blooms and help in the pollination process.

 One of the Dutchman’s pipe vine’s main selling points is its luscious green broad leaves.
 It resembles the appearance of a heart, a foot long, smooth, deep green on top, and silver-gray under.

-Looking for this vine’s flowers may be tricky since it is often covered with leaves.
+Looking for this vine’s flowers may be tricky since it is often covered with dark green leaves.
 Its inconspicuous flowers are visible in early summer, around May to June.
 Hence, people can see fetus-shaped or smoking pipe-shaped flowers with yellow-green base color with hints of brown and purple in the lobes.

 It also gives off a pungent smell that some compare to spoiled meat.
 This is used by the plant to attract insects as pollinators.